 Family law attorneys experienced in collaborative divorce understand that by working together the whole process is easier, less stressful and much more effective than a long, drawn-out court battle.
 To best represent the client’s interest, financial advisers, child specialists, divorce coaches and other professionals are called upon to offer accurate assessments.

-Collaborative divorce is unique because the parties agree not to resort to the court to resolve their property division, child custody, support and placement issues.
+Collaborative divorce is unique because the parties agree not to resort to the court to resolve their property division, child custody and support issues.
 The attorneys and divorcing couple agree in writing that if they cannot resolve their disputes without going to court, then both lawyers will withdraw from the case.

 If your marriage just is not working, but you and your spouse want to work things out and stay on good terms, a collaborative divorce may be the right choice.
 Collaborative divorce recognizes there must be a better way to go through the divorce process than what is generally involved in a traditional divorce.